-- July September 2012: Corpusty & Saxthorpe Parish Council resolved to undertake Neighbourhood Planning process and initiate discussions with North Norfolk District Council (NNDC) Planning Department. - Consultation with NNDC planning department about possibility of making a NP. - May 2013 C&SParish Council approval of the Neighbourhood Planning process. - Designation of Corpusty and Saxthorpe as a Neighbourhood Planning Area by NNDC following additional NNDC on-line consultation in the required period up to December 13, 2013. - Grant application to Locality successful December 2013. - 2013: NP Steering Committee develops outline Objectives for the Neighbourhood Plan, these to be subject of Community Consultation, see below. - 2014: Objectives accepted by C&S Parish Council as appropriate framework for the NP process 2014. - Community Consultation with all households in Corpusty and Saxthorpe by questionnaire to every household on their attitudes and suggested additions to Objectives via Parish Newsletter with follow up house visits to outliers; this was supplemented by an on-line consultation, see Appendix 4. - Analysis of replies from questionnaires spring 2014. - 31st May 2014: Village Green Open Day Consultation to establish areas for housing and industrial developments using extended open-ended interviews, facility mapping and future planning mapping techniques, and recordingin still photos and some video.
-More than 150 people visited the event and full records of the opinions are available in Appendix 5. - Analysis of open day interview qualitative responses by Rafael Barnett-Knights, at that time of Reepham College (as part of a work placement), and writing of consultation report which appears as Appendix 5.
+- July September 2012: Corpusty & Saxthorpe Parish Council resolved to undertake the Neighbourhood Planning process and initiate discussions with North Norfolk District Council (NNDC) planning department. - Consultation with NNDC planning department about possibility of making a Neighbourhood Plan, NP. - May 2013 C&S Parish Council approval of the Neighbourhood Planning process. - Designation of Corpusty and Saxthorpe as a Neighbourhood Planning Area by NNDC following additional NNDC on-line consultation in the required period up to December 13, 2013. - Grant application to "Locality" successful December 2013. - 2013: NP Steering Committee develops outline Objectives for the Neighbourhood Plan, these to be subject of Community Consultation, see below. - 2014: Objectives accepted by C&S Parish Council as appropriate framework for the NP process 2014. - Community Consultation with all households in Corpusty and Saxthorpe by questionnaire to every household on their attitudes and suggested additions to Objectives via Parish Newsletter with follow up house visits to outliers; this was supplemented by an on-line consultation, see Appendix 4. - Spring 2014: Analysis of replies from questionnaires.